Gareth Wild: Challenge

 Two years into the challenge, Wild had his first child, allowing him to park in family spaces and bringing the total spaces he was required to park in to 211.
 He has said that the impatience of his children did mean that he would "have to sometimes just park wherever was closest and accept that I wouldn't be claiming a new space that day."
 Wild went through three different cars over the course of the challenge; a Ford Puma, a Honda Jazz and a Skoda Octavia.
 Wild has partially credited the COVID-19 pandemic for the challenge taking six years, two years longer than he initially predicted, as shoppers in the United Kingdom were encouraged to only shop if it were absolutely necessary during the pandemic.

 Wild has said that his completion of the challenge was "inevitable" once he had parked in all the spaces except "the last 20 or 30", and that he "was getting one each week".
 He completed his challenge on 24 April 2021, finishing by parking in the space he coded F20, after which he felt "a moment of elation".
 He was age 39 at the time.
 Following his success, he posted a thread about his completion of the challenge on Twitter, calling it his "magnum opus".
 He additionally provided a guide of the best and worst spaces in the car park.

 In terms of a repeat attempt, Wild stated that a Lidl car park near where he lived would be a potential candidate, but said that he was "probably done with car parks.”
+However, having relocated to Devizes, Wild completed a second challenge, parking in all 108 parking spots of the Sainsbury's in his new home town.